youthboo/releat/docs/getting_started.md

 - You may may need to manually log into MT5 and click on the Autotrade / Algorithm button to enable api access

+- If MetaTrader5 does not start up and there's no error message, rebuild container (i.e. start a new container and run an entrypoint script of click on the rebuild container option in VSCode's Dev Container)

 ### Configure Agent